 All materials will be sent directly to the course site and handed out by the Instructor Trainer.
 The training materials for the Sailing Counselor course include the following:

-Registration fee is $200 and is on a first pay basis.
+The course registration fee is $200.00 per candidate.
+Registration is on a first pay basis.
 US Sailing will not reserve spots without full payment.

 Course fees are non-refundable but are transferable to another course up to 1 week prior to the course start date.
 The fee for all transfers is $25.00.

 To transfer into a different session:

 - Log in to your US Sailing account here: MyUSSailing